samstewart/orbigraphs/Theorems/SpectralRadiusOfOrbigraph.md

 **Claim**: Let \\(O\\) be a k-[[Orbigraph]] and let \\(\rho(O)\\) be the [[SpectralRadius]] of \\(O\\).
 Then \\(\rho(O) = k\\).

 **Proof**:
-We begin with a definitions followed by a few useful lemmas.
+We begin with several definitions followed by a few useful lemmas.

 ### Connected
 [[GraphConnectedness]]